Qatar Chairs 26Th Meeting Of GCC Ministries Of Justice Undersecretaries Committee

 Date

-(MENAFN- Gulf Times) The 26th meeting of the Undersecretaries of the GCC Ministries of Justice, began in Doha on Thursday.
-Represented by HE Undersecretary of the Ministry of Justice, Sultan bin Abdullah Al Suwaidi, the State of Qatar chaired the meeting.
+Doha: The 26th meeting of the Undersecretaries of the GCC Ministries of Justice, began in Doha yesterday.
+Represented by Undersecretary of the Ministry of Justice, H E Sultan bin Abdullah Al Suwaidi, the State of Qatar chaired the meeting.

-For his part, HE Counselor Sultan bin Nasser Al Suwaidi GCC Assistant Secretary-General for Legislative and Legal Affairs, praised in his speech the great efforts of the Ministry of Justice and its management of the technical meetings during the State of Qatar's presidency of the work of this session.
-HE noted the constructive achievements made to enhance the path of joint Gulf action in the judicial field, which enhances the cohesion of the GCC countries in the judicial field.
+For his part, Counsellor Sultan bin Nasser Al Suwaidi GCC Assistant Secretary-General for Legislative and Legal Affairs, praised in his speech the great efforts of the Ministry of Justice and its management of the technical meetings during the State of Qatar's presidency of the work of this session.
+He noted the constructive achievements made to enhance the path of joint Gulf action in the judicial field, which enhances the cohesion of the GCC countries in the judicial field.

 The meeting discussed a host of topics pertaining to enhancing joint legal and judicial cooperation between the ministries of justice in the GCC, including the project of developing the agreement on the enforcement of sentences, commissions and warrants in the GCC countries.
 It also discussed inter-GCC agreements on legal and judicial cooperation in civil, commercial, personal status and criminal matters, as well as the draft unified rules for combating discrimination and hate speech for the GCC countries.